 Listed below are approximate costs of basic care for dogs.
 Costs can vary widely, depending on where you live and specifics associated with each individual pet.

-The Cost of a Dog
+The Cost of Caring for a Dog

 The costs of a new puppy vary significantly.
 A mixed breed from a local animal shelter will be a lot cheaper than a pure breed, and the quality of the pure breed will push the purchase price even higher.

 “Show quality” puppies with impressive pedigrees and desired conformation characteristics will be much more expensive than those designated as “pet quality.”
 In addition, the type of purebred dog will directly affect the costs.
 Common breeds, such as cocker spaniels, schnauzers and beagles will cost less than the same quality of rare breeds.